 The University of Ottawa Pension Plan is a defined-benefit pension plan

 This means that, at the time of your retirement, you will receive a pension based on a specific formula; in the University's case, that formula takes into account the average salary of your best 60 months of earnings and the number of years of credited service you have in the Plan.

-New employees who are eligible for employee benefits and are 30 or over must join the Plan as soon as they begin working at the University.
+New employees in a regular position who are eligible for employee benefits and are 30 or over must join the Plan as soon as they begin working at the University.

 Effective May 1, 1992, persons eligible for employee benefits and hired on that date or later have had to become members either on the first day of the month immediately following two years of service at the University, or on the first day of the month immediately following their thirtieth birthday.

 Contractual employees who do not fall in the above categories

 You may choose to join the pension plan on the first day of any month immediately after two consecutive calendar years in which you worked continuously and in each of these two consecutive calendar years you either:

 - earned at least 35% of the YMPE,or

 A member who has retired under the University Pension Plan and is receiving a pension benefit cannot become a contributing member again if re-hired by the University.